particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Particle.subscribe clarification 2024-03-19

+Clarified that subscription updates occur only after loop is running.

 ### Device OS 5.8.0 2024-03-16

 Device OS 5.8.0 is now in Device Restore USB, Hex Generator, etc..
 Also fixed a bug where Device Restore USB and Web Device Doctor returned a "could not put device in DFU mode" error immediately after selecting the device when the device had Device OS 5.7.0 installed on it.